JorisGoosen/lemsied/README.md

 # lemsied
-a simple hexagonal isometric toy
+a simple hexagonal isometric toy inspired by both settles and lemmings.

 ![screenshot](/Screenshots/001.png)